zellwk/zl-fetch/README.md

 yarn add zl-fetch
 ```

-To use zlFetch directly in your browser, download [`dist/index.min.js` directly](https://www.jsdelivr.com/package/npm/zl-fetch) or use the CDN link .
+If you want to use zlFetch in your browser, download [`dist/index.min.js`](https://www.jsdelivr.com/package/npm/zl-fetch) or use the CDN link below:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/zl-fetch"></script>